OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 - **inv**: inverse (1./x).
 Note: no check is performed on zero division
 - **intensity**: computes the intensity Re(x*conj(x)) of a single raster band (real or complex)
 - **sqrt**:perform the square root of a single raster band (real only)
+- **pow**: raise a single raster band to a constant power, specified with argument "power" (real only)
 - **log10**: compute the logarithm (base 10) of the abs of a single raster band (real or complex): log10( abs( x ) )
 - **dB**: perform conversion to dB of the abs of a single raster band (real or complex): 20. * log10( abs( x ) )
 - **dB2amp**: perform scale conversion from logarithmic to linear (amplitude) (i.e. 10 ^ ( x / 20 ) ) of a single raster band (real only)